Darragh Mackin

 Harry Robinson

-Harry is a paralegal at Phoenix Law who supports the public law, inquests and inquiries department with a specific focus on environmental actions and mental health challenges.
+Harry is a Solicitor at Phoenix Law who supports the public law, inquests and inquiries department with a specific focus on environmental actions and mental health challenges.

 Harry has been involved in a number of judicial review challenges to decisions made by public authorities regarding the environment, and in particular, challenges involving the human rights act in the context of protecting the environment.